Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Conclusions and Outlook

 These results provide a window into the inner mechanisms of MFML-like methods allowing for a better understanding of how they can be employed for accurate predictions of excitation energies with low cost of training data generation.
-Future research over this could include algorithms that optimally select the number of training samples to be used at each fidelity.
+The development of the $\Gamma$-curve approach in this work in its current form is only benchmarked for a specific DFT functional and this could be a potential limitation of this work.
+A possible extension of this work could be the study of the $\Gamma$-curve approach for a wider range of DFT functionals.
+At the moment this is inhibited by the lack of compute cost times in most large-scale multifidelity datasets.
+Another interesting area of research can be the use of approaches developed in this work to assess the efficiency of multifidelity approaches for fidelity structures built on CC level of theory and would be of particular interest since CC is considered the gold standard in QC.
+Future methodological development over this could include algorithms that optimally select the number of training samples to be used at each fidelity.
 Further work could involve extending this to other time-based scaling factors which also take into account the error reduction that each additional training sample contributes to the overall multifidelity model.
 This would further improve the scope of application for the multifidelity methods discussed herein.